Māori at the Centre: on the Margins. A MEMOIR

-© Rangihīroa Panoho and PIHIRAU PRODUCTIONS Ltd, 2016-2018.
-No part of this document (text or imagery) is free to be copied, plagiarised or shared for publication or for uses neither intended nor agreed on by the author without his or the Director of PIHIRAU roduction's express permission.
-Details for writing to PIHIRAU: email@example.com The opinions expressed are mine and not those of former employers or industry colleagues.
+© Rangihīroa Panoho and PIHIRAU PRODUCTIONS Ltd, 2016-2021.
+No part of this document (text or imagery) is free to be copied, plagiarised or shared for publication or for uses neither intended nor agreed on by the author without his express permission.
+Details for writing to Dr Panoho are as follows: email@example.com The opinions expressed are Rangihīroa's and not those of former employers or industry colleagues.

 ‘There have been no focused strategies, no foundational initiatives, no convergence of influence or development of critical mass created by the sector to provide contemporary Māori art curators with opportunities to evolve our curatorial practice further.
 Most of the expansion of contemporary Māori art curatorial practice I would submit has been self-seeded and created by the art curators themselves….
 It is clear that the curatorial field I inhabit has not been actively grown when my curatorial position is one of only two dedicated contemporary Māori art curatorial positions in the country.
 I am probably the most established, having a curatorial career that spans 26 years and in a position that progressed from an initial 10 month internship founded at the National Art Gallery in 1990 to what is now the Curator of modern and contemporary Maori & Indigenous art at Te Papa.’

 Megan Tamati-Quennell, Curator of modern and contemporary Māori and Indigenous art at Te Papa Tongarewa, 2016